Soak up the beauty and tranquillity of our parks and gardens

 There are plenty of accommodation options in White Cliffs Country – so, when the time is right, choose from pet-friendly cottages in the countryside, hotels by the coast, traditional guesthouses in our towns and villages - or, if you’re keen to continue the outdoors theme, why not come glamping here, or enjoy camping at a countryside farm?

 Don’t rush to enjoy the outdoor beauty of White Cliffs Country.
 Take your time, go at your own pace and make memories to treasure.
-Make 2021 your year to enjoy the beauty and tranquillity of White Cliffs Country’s parks and gardens.
+Experience the beauty and tranquillity of White Cliffs Country’s parks and gardens.

 Green in White Cliffs Country